aduros/wasm4/site/docs/reference/memory.md

 | 0   | `SYSTEM_PRESERVE_FRAMEBUFFER` | Prevent clearing the framebuffer between frames.  |
 | 1   | `SYSTEM_HIDE_GAMEPAD_OVERLAY` | Hide the gamepad UI overlay on mobile.            |

-### START_TIME
+### TIME

-Unsigned 64 bit integer representing the unix timestamp of when the cartridge started.
+Unsigned 64 bit integer representing the unix timestamp of when the runtime was started.

 ### FRAMEBUFFER